 - Collect data and supporting information across a diverse organization

 - Consolidate data into internal and external reporting templates

-As well as software, Greenstone provides its clients with support services to help them improve their reporting, performance and achieve their broader sustainability goals.
+As well to software, Greenstone provides its clients with support services to help them improve their reporting, and performance and achieve their broader sustainability goals.
 With in-depth knowledge of the CDP reporting system, our team of industry experts works closely with our clients through the whole process to ensure they submit a robust, clear and complete CDP response.